 - Head down to Mornington – wineries, breweries and beaches what more do you need in life

 Why do you think it’s the best place to start your working holiday?

 I’m going to reference Drake here, you ready?

 You’re looking at me like I have two heads, but geographically it makes sense.
 Melbourne is the most southern point with a major international airport, which means if you start in Melbourne the only place which you’re going to go is north.

 Head west you’re going to hit the Great Ocean Road which will then lead you to Adelaide, from there you head north and experience the outback.
 Travel east and you’re going to see Sydney and then experience the East Coast.

-Along with the list which I have reeled off before about Melbourne, go compare flights between Melbourne and Sydney…Melbourne 9/10 is cheaper to fly in to.
+Along with the list which I have reeled off before about Melbourne, go compare flights between Melbourne and Sydney…Melbourne 9/10 times is cheaper to fly into.

 Now the big debate – why is Melbourne better than Sydney?!

 Sydney is iconic it has the Opera House, Harbour Bridge and Bondi three places which have been etched into my mind from an early age…and even later once Finding Nemo came out.